In this article:

 Why does the fund have higher fees for new clients?

-Managing a multi-manager fund is significantly more complicated than a single-manager fund, and the new fund has three times the number of underlying managers as the standalone funds.
+Managing a multi-manager, multi-asset class fund is significantly more complicated than a single-manager fund, and the new fund has three times the number of underlying managers as the standalone funds.
 That means a substantial increase in vetting underlying managers, investment monitoring and oversight, operational and legal duties, ongoing capital maintenance, and rebalancing.
 All of that requires additional resources, which results in increased fees for new investors.

 Taxes